siju-s/tech-blog/content/blog/cmake-gradle-args/index.md

 ---
 title: "Cmake - Pass build flags from gradle file"
 category: "Android"
-date: "2024-05-04T00:18Z"
-description: "To pass custom build flags from `build.gradle` file to Cmake, add the following to `android` block"
 ---
 To pass custom build flags from `build.gradle` file to Cmake, add the following to `android` block in `app\build.gradle` file